MrBooks36/PyCompyle/README.md

 ## Installation

-Python version 3.6 or higher
+Requires Python version 3.6 or higher, Windows 10 or higher 64-bit

 To access the latest releases of this project, please visit our [Releases page](https://github.com/MrBooks36/PyCompyle/releases).
-Simply download the `installer.py` script and execute it to install PyCompyle directly into the site-packages directory.
+Simply download the `installer.py` script and execute it to install the latest version of PyCompyle directly into the site-packages directory.

 ## Usage